fabridamicelli/echoes/README.md

 ## Requirements
-The code has been tested with Python 3.7 on Ubuntu 18.04.3 LTS.
+The code has been tested with Python 3.7 on Ubuntu 18.04.
    - numpy
    - sklearn
    - examples: